DavidLGoldberg/qolor/README.md

 ## TODO

-*   Table and aliases with numbers see this [issue](https://github.com/atom/language-sql/issues/30).
+*   [BUG] Table and aliases with numbers see this [issue](https://github.com/atom/language-sql/issues/30).
 This was working and will probably be fixed, so not going to make a workaround.

+*   [BUG] Cartesian products / cross joins don't work.
+They are particularly troublesome without aliases.
+This is due to existing limitations in the `language-sql` grammar.
+I have an idea of how to address this but prefer to see if anyone has a suggestion of how to integrate a real parser.

 *   Custom styling of underline / border.